AmgdGocha/DriveFS-Sleuth/README.md

     * **CONTAINS:** Use `FALSE` for an exact search or `TRUE` to search for any filename containing the specified target.
     * `LIST_SUB_ITEMS:` Enable or disable the listing of sub-items for matching folders, indicated by `TRUE` or `FALSE`, respectively.

+### Recovery From Cache
+Drive Sleuth can parse and recover the cached synced items, the destination recovery path can be passed through the `--recover-from-cache` option.
+Only the search results can be recovered if the recovery path is passed through the `--recover-search-results` option.

 ### Output Options
 DriveFS Sleuth provides support for two types of outputs:
 1. **CSV Files:** You can specify a path using the `--csv` argument to instruct DriveFS Sleuth to generate two CSV files.
 The first CSV file includes a comprehensive list of all processed files, while the second CSV file specifically enumerates files and folders that match the search criteria if provided by the analyst.